RFGump/Spatial_Interpolation/README.md

   FrzPrcp = prcpany * tmin32 / 100;

 run;

-Compute statistics for each variable
+## Step 6: Compute statistics for each variable
 •	Max, Min, and Range don’t need to be calculated for dummy variables
 •	Missing values exist for kurtosis, skewness, and coefficient of variation when variable has only one value.
 /* Calculate stats for daily observations */